hknbyrktr/BarberAppointmentSystem/README.md

 # 💈 Unity Barber Appointment System

 This project is a **barbershop appointment system** built using **Unity** for the front-end and **MySQL + PHP** for the back-end.
+I did the front-end (Unity) of this project given by our university professor, my friend did the back-end (MySQL).
+I did PHP with GPT :)
+Of course there are deficiencies in this project that we did in about a week.
+You can reach the details below or by downloading.
+Good luck.

 ## 📁 Project Structure
 ---